denpamusic/PyPlumIO/docs/source/writing.rst

 .. autofunction:: pyplumio.helpers.parameter.Switch.turn_off
 .. autofunction:: pyplumio.helpers.parameter.Switch.turn_off_nowait

-One such switch is "ecomax_control" that allows you to switch the ecoMAX on or off.
+Good example of a switch is "ecomax_control" that allows you to switch the ecoMAX controller on or off.

 .. code-block:: python

     # Set an ecomax_control parameter value to "on".
     result = await ecomax.set("ecomax_control", "on")

-If you want to use **turn_on()** method, you must first get a parameter object.
+If you want to use **turn_on()** method, you must first get the parameter object.

 .. code-block:: python